 What is an idle air control valve?

-The Idle Air Control Valve (also known as the IAC) is one of the main components controlled by the engine Electronic Control Unit (ECU).
+The Idle Air Control Valve (also known as the idle air control actuator) is one of the main components controlled by the engine Electronic Control Unit (ECU).

-The role of this electro-valve (also called a step motor) is to control the idle speed by bypassing air around the throttle plate using a built-in conduit on the throttle body.
+The role of this electro-valve (also called a step motor) is to control the idle speed of the engine by bypassing air around the throttle plate using a built-in conduit on the throttle body.

 How Does An Idle Air Control Valve Work?